mustafar/nh-recipes/content/blog/shaljam-goshth/index.md

 Add turnips/shaljam and fry for another 3-4 minutes till masala coasts the turnips,well.

-At this point, if you're using a wok and need to cook faster, transfer to a pressure cooker and cook for 5-6 minutes at medium flame after the first whistle or cook in the wok for 20-25 mins till meat is tender.
+At this point, if you're using a wok and need to cook faster, transfer the meat mixture to a pressure cooker.

+Add 1-2 cups water and cook for 5-6 minutes at medium flame after the first whistle or cook in the wok for 20-25 mins till meat is tender.

 Add 1-2 tsps garam masala on the top and garnish with lots of fresh coriander.